hane-smitter/linkdin_profile_scrapper/TUTORIAL.md

   browserPage = await browser.newPage();
   await getLinkedinProfileUrls(searchUrl);
   await getLinkedinProfileData();
+  return { nextPageUrl, linkdinProfileURLs, profileData };
 }
 ```

 We have created an `init()` function that will create a new browser page `browserPage = await browser.newPage();` before simultaneously executing `await getLinkedinProfileUrls(searchUrl);`(_google search for linkedin profiles_) and `await getLinkedinProfileData();`(_scrap data from linkedIn profiles with URLs gotten from google search_).
+We then return an **Object** that will carry the results of our scrapping `return { nextPageUrl, linkdinProfileURLs, profileData }`
 Also we have set global variables that will have a global scope in the module and thus make them accessible from each function.
 `isLinkedinPublicUrl` is our global variable containing regular expression that will be used to match LinkedIn **public** profile URLs generally in the form of <code>https://<small><em>\[contry_code\]</em></small>.linkedin.com/in/<small><em>\[user-profile-name\]</em></small></code>